Lumi-supercomputer/Getting_Started_with_AI_workshop/02_Using_the_LUMI_web_interface/Clone_with_JupyterLab.md

     Follow the instructions in the second part of the exercise for this session.
 You can then keep using the session for the rest of the exercise.

-2. Once you have opened JupyterLab and opened your own folder in the navigation panel to the left, your browser should present a view like this (in this case for user `mathisen`):
+2. Once you have opened JupyterLab and opened your own folder in the navigation panel to the left, your browser should present a view like this (in this case for user `lukaspre`):

     ![After starting JupyterLab and opening your own folder, the navigation panel shows an empty list and the main screen a selection of apps to use in JupyterLab.](images/step0.png)